 Rights and Responsibilities of Recipients: Satisfactory academic progress must be maintained, and all the requirements for the Pell Grant must be met.

 Application Procedures: The Direct Loan Processing Form application is made through CUNYfirst student services center.
 You must have a valid 2022-23 FAFSA on file.
 You will also need to complete a Loan Entrance Counseling and a Master Promissory Note (MPN) online at www.studentloans.gov.

 Eligibility Requirements: To be eligible for a Federal Direct Loan, a student must be: 1) a U.S. citizen or permanent resident alien; 2) enrolled in or admitted as a matriculated (at least half-time) student; 3) that the student is not in default, does not owe an overpayment on a Department of Education grant or loan, and has not exceed the annual or aggregate loan limits.

-Students may be eligible for a full interest subsidy on a Direct Subsidized student loan during the time he/she is in school at least half-time, and shows financial need.
+Students may be eligible for a full interest subsidy on a Direct Subsidized student loan during the time they are in school at least half-time, and show financial need.
 Students have a six month grace-period before repayment must begin.
-The student is responsible for paying the interest on a Direct Unsubsidized student loan during all periods.
+The student is responsible for paying the interest on a Direct Unsubsidized student loan.

 $3,500 combined Direct Subsidized and/or Direct Unsubsidized plus $2,000 additional Direct Unsubsidized for dependent students who have earned less than 30 credits.